utkarshxf/Sample_Video/README.md

 ![figure3](https://user-images.githubusercontent.com/78771861/234375003-f97e3da8-2fc3-4606-9a23-d118fb354079.png)

 The data Layer consists of repositories, which include business logic, such as querying data from the local database and requesting remote data from the network.
 It is implemented as an offline-first source of business logic and follows the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) principle.<br>

+this app is using the [PixabayAPI]([pixabay.com](https://pixabay.com/api/docs/)) for constructing RESTful API.<br>
+newsAPI provides a RESTful API interface to highly detailed objects built from thousands of lines of data related to news.